astral-sh/ruff/README.md

 stylistic checks; limiting to Python 3 obviates the need for certain compatibility checks.)

 Under those conditions, Flake8 implements about 58 rules, give or take.
-At time of writing, ruff implements 34 rules.
-(Note that these 34 rules likely cover a disproportionate share of errors: unused imports, undefined variables, etc.)
+At time of writing, ruff implements 36 rules.
+(Note that these 36 rules likely cover a disproportionate share of errors: unused imports, undefined variables, etc.)

 Of the unimplemented rules, ruff is missing:

 - 15 rules related to string `.format` calls.
-- 6 rules related to misplaced `yield`, `break`, and `return` statements.
 - 3 rules related to syntax errors in doctests and annotations.
 - 2 rules related to redefining unused names.